 Deferred Outflows and Inflows of Resources - In addition to assets and liabilities, the statement of net position will sometimes report separate sections for deferred outflows and inflows of resources.
 Deferred outflows of resources represent a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Agency reports deferred pension charges and credits in its statements of net position in connection with its participation in the Public Employee Retirement Plan of the TCRS.
 Deferred pension charges are either (a) recognized in the subsequent period as a reduction of the net pension liability (asset) or (b) amortized in a systematic and rational method as pension expense in future periods in accordance with GAAP.
 Deferred pension credits are amortized in a systematic and rational method and recognized as a reduction of pension expense in future periods in accordance with GAAP.

-Date of Management's Review - Management has evaluated events and transactions occurring subsequent to June 30, 2016 for items that should potentially be recognized or disclosed in these financial statements.
+Date of Management's Review - Management has evaluated events and transactions occurring subsequent to June 30, 2017 for items that should potentially be recognized or disclosed in these financial statements.
 The evaluation was conducted through the date of this report, which is the date these financial statements were available to be issued.